Flatiron Hot! Gamer: Nintendo NX—What Does it Need to Succeed?

 Capabilities on par with the competition

 Now I firmly believe that power is not the most important aspect of a console.
-At the end of the day, the overall quality of a game console should be judged by—huge shock—its games.
-But with that said, since the PS4 and Xbox One have been around for nearly 3 years, I do think that it is important that the NX is overall as competent as its competition.
-Sony and Microsoft have announced that more powerful versions of the PS4 and Xbox One are on the way, but the NX should be fine even if it’s just on par with the standard models of those systems.
+At the end of the day, what determines overall quality of a game system comes down to—huge shock—its games.
+But with that said, since the PS4 and Xbox One have been around for nearly 3 years, I do think that it is important that the NX is overall as technically competent as its competition.
+I’m aware that Sony and Microsoft have announced that more powerful versions of the PS4 and Xbox One are on the way, but the NX should be fine even if it’s just on par with the standard models of those systems.
 But I’m not just talking about power.
 The NX should also have an adequate amount of storage space.
 People should not have to spend money on external hard drives if they want more memory like they had to for the Wii U. And the online capabilities should also be more robust.
 The online options on the Wii U were quite limited compared to its competition, so Nintendo really needs to overhaul and improve its online system for the NX (but no fees; that’s the one thing they got right).
 I’m not telling Nintendo to totally conform to to what its competition is doing, but I do think it’s finally time they stopped playing catch-up and got with the times.

 Decent third-party support

-Because of the Wii U’s commercial failure combined with the fact that porting multiplatform games to it was difficult and time-consuming, third-party support for the system was woefully lacking.
-Nintendo NX needs to be able to convince third-party companies to bring their games to it.
-However, even though there’s nothing wrong with the NX having a version of the latest Call of Duty, Assassin’s Creed, or Fallout, these aren’t the types of games people buy a Nintendo console for.
-Mature games like these just don’t fit the whimsical, colorful image Nintendo has.
+Because of the Wii U’s commercial failure combined with the fact that bringing multiplatform games to it was reportedly difficult and time-consuming, third-party support for the system was woefully lacking.
+Nintendo needs to be able to convince third-party companies that the NX is worth putting their games on.
+However, even though there’s nothing wrong with the NX having a version of the latest Call of Duty, Assassin’s Creed, or Madden NFL, these aren’t the types of games people buy a Nintendo console for.
+“Mature” games like these just don’t fit the colorful Disney-esque image that company has given themselves over the years.
 So what third-party IPs would feel at home on Nintendo NX?
 Sega’s Sonic the Hedgehog, Capcom’s Mega Man, and Ubisoft’s Rayman, to name a few, come to mind.
 I can easily see new installments of these franchises doing very well as NX exclusives.
 And when you combine those with Nintendo’s own excellent games, it’s hard to see how the NX can fail.

 It cannot once again try to leech off the Wii’s success

-With the Wii U, Nintendo tried to re-emulate what made the Wii successful beat for beat, and we all know how that turned out.
+With the Wii U, Nintendo tried to emulate what made the Wii successful beat for beat, and we all know how that turned out.
 If Nintendo wants the NX to succeed, they need to leave the Wii behind once and for all and have a brand new approach.
-The most obvious part of this is to not have word “Wii” in whatever the NX’s name ends up being.
-This console also needs to hook people in a different way than the Wii did.
+The most obvious part of this is to not have word “Wii” in whatever the console’s name ends up being.
+The NX needs to hook people in a different way than the Wii did.
 Instead of just another crazy controller, the new thing it introduces should be an even bigger game changer—and the console/handheld hybrid concept fits the bill perfectly in that regard.
-And luckily, Nintendo’s comments about the NX having a “brand new concept” and not being “the next version of Wii or Wii U” seem to indicate that they understand all this.
+And luckily, Nintendo’s comments about the NX having a “brand new concept” and not being “the next version of Wii or Wii U” seem to indicate that they understand all this being their strategy.
 The Wii was great in its heyday, but its time in the sun has long since ended.
 The NX needs to break away from that branding and be its own thing.

 If Nintendo manages to nail most, if not all, of these key points, the NX should see great success, and the good news is that the official reveal is likely not very far away.
 I personally have confidence that the NX will deliver, but we’ll just have to wait and see.